Var’s life was changed forever in 1975, when Cambodia’s genocidal Khmer Rouge regime forced her family from their homes and into slave labour.

 Cambodia’s communist-sympathising ruler, Prince Sihanouk, was overthrown in a coup led by the USA-backed General Lon Nol, who declared Cambodia a republic.
 The country was thrown into a devastating civil war between government forces and communist insurgents.
 The most powerful amongst these was the Khmer Rouge.

-On 17 April 1975, Khmer Rouge forces entered the capital city, and seized Phnom Penh marking the beginning of Genocide in Cambodia.
-The Khmer Rouge believed that Cambodia should be returned to an alleged ‘golden age’ when the land was cultivated by peasants and the country would be ruled for and by the poorest amongst society.
-They wanted all members of society to be rural agricultural workers rather than educated city dwellers.
+On 17 April 1975, Khmer Rouge forces entered Phnom Penh and seized control from government forces.
+This marked the beginning of the Genocide in Cambodia.
+Key to the philosophy of the Khmer Rouge was the belief that Cambodia should start again with ‘Year Zero’, returning to an alleged ‘golden age’ when the land was cultivated by peasants.
+Their aim was for the country to be ruled for and by the poorest in society.

-'The date, April 17th, 1975, would stay in the minds of millions for years to come.
-It marked the beginning of almost four years of terror as the Khmer Rouge turned Cambodia into a vast concentration camp.
+Var recalls, ‘The date, April 17th, 1975, would stay in the minds of millions for years to come.
+It marked the beginning of almost four years of terror as the Khmer Rouge turned Cambodia into a vast concentration camp.’

-In 1981, Var learned in a letter from a friend that her husband Virak Phong had flown back to Phnom Penh in early 1976 with several hundred other Khmer intellectuals.
-They were told that the Communists would be able to use their skills to help rebuild their country but when they arrived in Phnom Penh, they were all seized and thrown into prison for being tainted with the capitalism of the West.
-Virak Phong died in prison towards the end of 1976.
+In 1981, Var learned in a letter from a friend that her husband, Virak Phong, had flown back to Phnom Penh in early 1976 with several hundred other Khmer intellectuals.
+The group was told that the Communists could use their skills to rebuild the country, but they were imprisoned upon arrival in Phnom Penh.
+Virak Phong died in prison that year.

 Var settled into life in the UK with her children, and had another son, Peter, in April 1984.
 She now lives in Surrey with her husband David.
 Her book about life under the Khmer Rouge, ‘From Phnom Penh to Paradise’, was published in 1988.

 Find out more: